schwartzray/Project-Gutenberg-MARC/README.md

 The MARC record extract is generated weekly from the Project Gutenberg Postgres database.
-This process uses a python script which recreates each MARC record on a weekly basis from the entire collection of titles, excluding non-textual titles such as maps, audio files, data sets and so on.
+This process uses a python script which recreates each MARC record from the entire collection of titles, excluding non-textual titles such as maps, audio files, data sets and so on.

 ## Description 2xx-5xx
 *(plus note on 008)*